poonam-adlakha/poonam-adlakha.github.io/_posts/2020-1-1-Kubernetes.md

-Kubernetes is a container orchestrator, which means that it is reponsible for managing containerized deployments.
+Kubernetes is a container orchestrator, which means that it is responsible for managing containerized deployments.